Olympus m:robe

-Olympus m:robe was a product line of MP3 players that were produced by Olympus Corporation between 2004-2005.
+Olympus m:robe was a product line of MP3 players that were produced by Olympus Corporation between 2004 and 2005.
 The name m:robe is a contraction of Music wardROBE.
 Olympus has ended production of the entire m:robe line.
 On October 13, 2004, Olympus released two MP3 players: the 5GB MR-100 with monochrome display and the 20GB MR-500i with colour display and built-in camera.
-The MR-100’s release price was $249.99 (USD), and the MR-500i’s release price was $499.99 (USD).
+The MR-100's release price was $249.99 (USD), and the MR-500i's release price was $499.99 (USD).
 The later MR-F10, MR-F20, and MR-F30 players with color screens, drag-and-drop file transferring, and FM tuning and recording were only released in Asia.

 MR:100

 The MR:100 was a 5GB MP3 player.
 It had a bright red on deep blood red 1.25 x 1 inch display which was 160 pixels wide and 128 pixels high.
 It also had a Synaptic touch pad for the controls that glowed red where the sensitivity pads are.
 The entire front was covered in a single piece of glass, and when the m:robe was turned off or idling, the front turned all black.
 It had a metal back painted in Pearl White, although in Japan limited numbers were also available with a Pearl Pink or Lagoon Blue back.
 The MR-100 used the same PortalPlayer PP5020 CPU as the iPod mini, and used a very similar interface.
 The player was compatible with MP3 WMA and WAV files.
 It included an AC adapter, a USB cable, a dock, a pair of earbuds, a headphone extension wire, a CD-ROM with the player's software, and documentation.
 Additional accessories included a red or black rubber sleeve and a wired remote that plugs into the MR:100.

 Rockbox became fully functional on the m:robe 100 series and allowed many features not possible in the original firmware.